 Anyway, thanks guys!
 I’m having a blast!
 I’m gonna infect my son with WaveWalk fever the first chance I get, as he is still using a SOT.
 I think Village Creek would be a good place to start him out.

 I did a lot of research on the W500 – read all of the blogs and watched most of the videos – before I started saving the funds to possibly purchase one.
 I had the “book knowledge” on the W500 but not the practical experience.
 The purchase was totally dependent on a test drive to see if it was as advertised.
-Thanks to the time that Rolf & Bob spent with me on the initial test run, it didn’t take long to get the basics down.
-My first comment when I got back to the launch was I want one!
+It didn’t take long to get the basics down.

 Although I do plan on doing some fishing from the W, I realized that I need to get more practical experience learning the boat before I do some inshore fishing in it.
 Plus it’s really great to get back to cruising the marshes & bayous like I used to do years ago.
 If you’re going into unfamiliar territory, especially back in the marshes, take the time to use GoogleEarth to print a map of the area.
 A compass is great, but the bayous twist & turn quite a bit and you often can see where you want to be but can’t get there without a map on board.
 Man, do I love GoogleEarth!

 So I’m looking forward to spending some more time just wandering around and getting better with the W and enjoying the sights before I actually go fishing.
 I’d rather be in a narrow twisting bayou than just about anywhere.
-Thanks again to Rolf & Bob, as well as the wealth of info at the W web site, for making retirement even better than it already is.
+Thanks to the wealth of info at the W web site, for making retirement even better than it already is.